 |One Substantial Writing may be satisfied by writing a paper in connection with a seminar or through Directed Research.|

-**First-year elective: Constitutional Law, Corporations, Income Taxation, or International Law
+*First-year elective: Constitutional Law, Corporations, Income Taxation, International Law, Property

-***Constitutional Law: If taken as a first year elective, the requirement is satisfied.
+**Constitutional Law or Property: If taken as a first-year elective, the requirement for that specific class is satisfied.
+(These two classes must be taken prior to graduation.)

 Number of Credits Required for JD degree: